hajra40/ET_GEN_AI/README.md

 AI Money Mentor is a polished Next.js 14 fintech MVP for Indian users.
 It ships as a single repo with a production-style app structure, seeded demo accounts, deterministic financial calculators, local auth, and an AI-style insight layer grounded in computed profile data.

+This project is an AI personal finance mentor for Indian users, and the important part is that it is **not just a chatbot with finance labels**.
+Each major page is backed by actual calculation logic, and AI is mainly used to explain those outputs in simple language.

 ## What is included

 - 5-minute onboarding wizard